Racism in Poland: Ukrainians

-Sub-Saharan Africans
+Africans

 The most common word in Polish for a black person has traditionally been "Murzyn".
-It is often regarded as a neutral word to describe a person of black (Sub-Saharan African) ancestry, but nowadays many consider it pejorative, with dictionaries reflecting this.
+It is often regarded as a neutral word to describe a person of black (Sub-Saharan African) ancestry, but nowadays many Africans in Poland consider it pejorative, with dictionaries reflecting this.
 Professor Marek Łaziński has said that "Murzyn" is now "archaic".
 Perceptions of black people have also been shaped by literature.
 Henryk Sienkiewicz’s novel In Desert and Wilderness contains the famous character Kali, who speaks broken English and has dubious morality.
 In 1924, poet Julian Tuwim published a children's verse, "Murzynek Bambo" ("The little Murzyn Bambo"), which remained much-loved over the following half-century, but in the 21st century became criticised for "othering" black people.
-In Communist Poland, Uncle Tom’s Cabin, by Harriet Beecher Stowe was translated quite freely and targeted at children because it was seen as anti-capitalist and anti-slavery, but now is seen as reinforcing various black stereotypes.
+In Communist Poland, Uncle Tom's Cabin, by Harriet Beecher Stowe was translated quite freely and targeted at children because it was seen as anti-capitalist and anti-slavery, but now is seen as reinforcing various black stereotypes.

 One high-profile event with regard to blacks in Poland was the death of Maxwell Itoya in 2010, a Nigerian street vendor from a mixed marriage who was selling counterfeit goods.
 He was shot in the upper leg by a police officer during a street brawl that followed a screening check at a market in Warsaw, and died of a severed artery.
 The event led to a media debate regarding policing and racism.
 In Strzelce Opolskie, black football players from the LZS Piotrówka club were attacked in a bar by fans of opposing team Odra Opole in 2015 and two young men were arrested.
 At least six were sentenced.
 In a Łódź dance club, a black student was attacked in a men's washroom.

-Ethnic Poles
+Racism against ethnic Poles

-Through Poles have generally constituted a majority of Poland's population, there were times, particularly during the partitions of Poland (mid-18th century to 1918), when most Polish territories were under control of other nations, and Poles, effectively minorities in nationalistic German Empire and Russian Empire, were subject to discrimination and racism.
+Though Poles have generally constituted a majority of Poland's population, there were times, particularly during the partitions of Poland (mid-18th century to 1918), when most Polish territories were under control of other nations, and Poles, effectively minorities in the nationalistic German Empire and Russian Empire, were subject to discrimination and racism.

 German Empire

 Racist publications about Poles appeared as early as the 18th century and were imbued with Medieval ethnic stereotypes and racist overtones in order to justify German rule over Polish territories.
 Authors such as Georg Forster wrote that Poles were "cattle in human form".

-When part of Poland was under the rule of the German Empire, the Polish population was discriminated against by racist policies.
-These policies gained popularity among German nationalists, some of whom were members of the Völkisch movement, leading to the expulsion of Poles by Germany.
+When part of Poland was under German rule, the Poles were subject to racist policies.
+These policies gained popularity among German nationalists, some of whom belonged to the Völkisch movement, resulting in the expulsion of Poles by Germany.
 This was fueled by Anti-Polish sentiment, especially during the age of partitions in the 18th century.
 The Kulturkampf campaign led by Otto von Bismarck resulted in a legacy of anti-Polish racism; the Polish population experienced oppression and exploitation at the hands of Germans.
 The racist ideas of the Prussian state directed against Polish people were adopted by German social scientists, led in part by Max Weber.